mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Otherwise the struct is anonymous and can only be referred to where it is defined.

-The dot operator is used to get and set fields within a `struct`.

 Here is an example of using an anonymous `struct` that is not assigned to a type name: